Last Updated on August 1, 2023

 The African Queen (1951): After religious spinster’s (Katharine Hepburn) missionary brother is killed in WWI Africa, dissolute steamer captain (Humphrey Bogart) offers her safe passage.
 She’s not satisfied so she persuades him to destroy a German gunboat.
 The two spend most of their time fighting with each other rather than the Germans.
 Time alone on the river leads to love.

 My Brilliant Career (1979): Winner of Six Australian Academy Awards, Including Best Picture and Best Director.
 This is the film that became a worldwide sensation and remains perhaps the most beloved and acclaimed romantic epic of all time.
-Oscar -nominee Judy Davis (Passage To India, Husbands and Wives) made her international debut as Sybylla Melvyn, a free spirited young writer who refues to conform to society’s expectations of how a ‘proper woman’ should live her life.
+Oscar -nominee Judy Davis (Passage To India, Husbands and Wives) made her international debut as Sybylla Melvyn, a free spirited young writer who refuses to conform to society’s expectations of how a ‘proper woman’ should live her life.
 Sam Neill (The Piano) co-stars as the wealthy suitor who tries to win her restless heart in this Oscar nominated classic by Gillian Armstrong (Little Women, Starstruck).
-Long unavailable in America, My Brilliant Career has been fully restored and remastered from the original negative, under the supervision of Academy Award nominated Director of Photography Donald McAlpine.

-The acclaimed debut of Judy Davis is the best reason to see My Brilliant Career, and the award-winning film is highly recommended as the feature debut of director Gillian Armstrong.
-This was an early entry in the magnificent “New Australian Cinema” movement that yielded such classics as Picnic at Hanging Rock, Gallipoli, and Breaker Morant, and 27-year-old Armstrong (who would later direct the popular 1994 version of Little Women) brought just the right feminist touch to this stately adaptation of the 1901 semi-autobiographical novel by Miles Franklin.
-Davis (who was 23 at the time) plays 16-year-old Sybylla Melvyn, on the verge of womanhood in turn-of-the-century Australia and determined to have a “brilliant career” as an independent writer and lover of life, but her attraction to a wealthy bachelor (Sam Neill, charming as always), and the pressures of her family to lead a conventional life of devoted domesticity, turn this into a romantic and highly observant drama of personal dilemma and free-spirited conviction.
-It’s no surprise that Davis and Armstrong went on to brilliant careers themselves (Davis starred in David Lean’s A Passage to India just a few years later). –Jeff Shannon
+Director Gillian Armstrong (who would later direct the popular 1994 version of Little Women) brought just the right feminist touch to this stately adaptation of the 1901 semi-autobiographical novel by Miles Franklin.
+Davis (who was 23 at the time) plays 16-year-old Sybylla Melvyn, on the verge of womanhood in turn-of-the-century Australia and determined to have a “brilliant career” as an independent writer and lover of life, but her attraction to a wealthy bachelor (Sam Neill, charming as always), and the pressures of her family to lead a conventional life of devoted domesticity, turn this into a romantic and highly observant drama of personal dilemma and free-spirited conviction. –Jeff Shannon

 Where Angels Fear to Tread (1991): While traveling through Italy on an extended vacation, Lilia Heriton (Prime Suspect’s Helen Mirren falls for handsome Gino Carella (Fiorile’s Giovanni Guidelli) and, against the wishes of her family, decides to stay in Monteriano.
 Dispatched by self-centered relatives to retrieve her, brother-in-law Philip (Maurice’s Rupert Graves) and chaperone Caroline Abbott (Helena Bonham Carter) discover startling news that will alter the course of two families forever.
 Based on the novel by E. M. Forster (Howards End, A Room with a View), this insightful, funny, and sometimes tragic look at the collision of two different cultures features astonishingly beautiful scenery, a haunting score by Academy Award-winning composer Rachel Portman (Emma), and a memorable supporting turn by Emmy-winner Judy Davis.